List of Chicago Fire characters: Stella Kidd

-Since then, Stella's biggest recurring theme is her on-again, off-again relationship with Kelly Severide, but even when they weren't together in season 5, she still cares for him greatly and encourages him in his new romance with Anna, a pediatric nurse in remission.
+Since then, Stella's biggest recurring theme is her on-again, off-again relationship with Kelly Severide, but even when they aren't together in season 5, she still cares for him greatly and encourages him in his new romance with Anna, a pediatric nurse in remission.
 However, when Anna's health takes a turn for the worse, she continues to support him emotionally and comforts him when Anna dies.
 In season 6, Stella is kicked out of her apartment and Kelly offers for her to stay at his place until then.
 However, she runs afoul with Hope, a deceitful friend of Brett's after discovering she and Kelly slept together.
 However, Brett points out she was merely jealous of Hope, but her friend's true colors came to light when she attempted to transfer Stella to the Public relations department.

 Soon, Stella and Brett compete for the affections for Zach, a lieutenant in the HAZMAT unit, with Brett ultimately throwing in the towel.
 Initially, their relationship starts off great, but both her and Severide's lingering feelings for each other begin to bubble up again, especially when Kelly goes against orders to save Stella from a fire involving exploding ammunition.
 The two try a 'friends with benefits' relationship, but quickly evolves into something more.
 But, her insecurities about their relationship emerge from learning about his past relationships, his tenuous relationship with his father and an old ex-girlfriend returning seeking his help.
 Ultimately, after putting some distance between them by her moving into Hermann's guest house, her fears are put to rest when Kelly remains faithful after the business with his ex is finished.

 Early in season 7, Stella is gravely injured during a twenty-five story fire in attempt to try and save Severide, almost losing her lung in the process.
 However, thanks to Doctor Rhodes, her lungs were saved and she returns to work.
 However, her relationship with Severide takes a hit when an old friend of her comes to town and Kelly thinks he has feelings for her.
 Things get worse when Kelly's father dies and his resulting grief causes them to split up again.
 The two deal with it differently with Stella leaning on her girl friends at the firehouse, but after helping Severide capture an arsonist his father was looking for, they ultimately restarted their relationship on firmer ground.